gloflow/gloflow-docs/docs/p2p/libp2p.md

     - https://discuss.libp2p.io/t/nebula-libp2p-dht-crawler/950
     - DHT crawler that also monitors the liveness and availability of peers
     - crawler connects to the standard DHT bootstrap nodes and then recursively follows all entries in their k-buckets until all peers have been visited

+# Major TODO's remaining that we need for initial protocol implementation
+- get DHT k/v ops (put/get) to function
+- how to get GF bootstrap nodes to function (so we dont use IPFS bootstrap nodes)
+-